petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 So, a programming language like Python is a foundational dependency but a library like Pandas is not.

-## The relationship to software products

-You may think your scripts will never have any use outside your project---so what?
-Almost all software products started out as some prototype that solved a very specific problem, hence the phrase "land and expand."
-Make your project at least run, worry about productization later.

 ## Benefits to society

 It's not hard to imagine why it would be nice for every single study